birrozza/esp_8266_T-H/README.md

 <h3><strong>+++ NEWS +++</strong></h3>

 <h2><strong>Enabled a Telegram bot to be able to interrogate the sensor. </strong></h2>
 First of all you need to create a bot on the Telegram with <b>BothFather</b> function.
-The procedure can be found at this
+The procedure can be found at this.
+Through the bot, you can interrogate the sensor with commands:
+- <b>read</b>:  returns the latest temperature and humidity reading;
+- <b>wifi</b>:  returns the parameters of the wifi connection;
+- <b>stato</b>: returns the last status of the data transmission to ThingSpeak.

 [link](https://core.telegram.org/bots#6-botfather).
 Obtained the token of our new bot, it must be inserted in the <b>secret.h</b> file